-This year, all Teaching Assistants have taken part in an introduction to attachment theory training which was delivered by the Educational Psychologist.
+This year, three Teaching Assistants have taken part in Lego Therapy training which was delivered by the Educational Psychologist.

 How will my child be included in activities outside the classroom including day and residential trips?

 We aim for all children to be included on school day trips and residentials, We will provide the necessary adaptations, having consulted with you, to ensure that this is successful.